Accommodation: A home from home

 What's the accommodation like?

 Colleges have a variety of accommodation available.
-For instance, you may find yourself in a purpose-built accommodation block outside the main College site, or sharing a College-owned flat or house with friends.
-You typically have some choice in your second and third years - most Colleges operate a ballot system to ensure fair allocation of accommodation to all students during their time here.
+For instance, you may find yourself in a purpose-built accommodation block on/near the main College site, or sharing a College-owned flat or house with friends.

 The University of Cambridge Official Map shows the location of the main College sites within the city, and College websites offer more information about the accommodation they offer.